arnfred/covid-19/README.md

 The Spanish measures were at first isolated to the worst affected regions (Madrid, Basque country, a few villages in Catalonia), and only relatively late did the central government take nationwide actions.

 * 2020-03-24: It's still too early to expect to see much effect from any nationwide action.
 I'm hopeful though that we'll start to see a drop in new cases as the nation-wide closing of schools approaches.
+* 2020-03-30: It's early days but it looks like Spain is starting to see an impact in daily infection rates after the lockdown set in.
+I'm crossing my fingers that numbers will remain stable or start dropping over the next week.

 ## Scandinavia